An Analysis of Robustness of Non-Lipschitz Networks: Introduction

-{\textbf{Data-driven decision making.}} Data-driven algorithm selection refers to choosing a good algorithm from a parameterized family of algorithms for given data.
-It is known as ``hyperparameter tuning'' to machine learning practitioners and typically involves a ``grid search'', ``random search'' (\cite{bergstra2012random}) or gradient-based search, with no guarantees of convergence to a global optimum.
-It was formally introduced to the theory of computing community by \cite{gupta2017pac} as a learning paradigm, and was further extended in \cite{balcan2017learning}.
+Data-driven algorithm design was formally introduced to the theory of computing community by \cite{gupta2017pac} as a learning paradigm, and was further extended in \cite{balcan2017learning}.
 The key idea is to model the problem of identifying a good algorithm from data as a statistical learning problem.
-The technique has found useful application in providing provably better algorithms for several domains including clustering, mechanism design, and mixed integer programs, and providing guarantees like differential privacy and adaptive online learning \cite{balcan2018dispersion,balcan2018general,sharma2020learning}.
-For learning in an adversarial setting, we provide the first demonstration of the effectiveness of data-driven algorithm selection in a defense method to optimize over the accuracy-abstention trade-off with strong theoretical guarantees.
+The technique has found useful application in providing provably better algorithms for several problems of fundamental significance in machine learning including clustering \citep{balcan2020learning,balcan2018data,balcan2021learning}, semi-supervised learning \citep{balcan2021data}, simulated annealing \citep{blum2021learning}, regularized regression \citep{balcan2022provably}, mixed integer programming \citep{balcan2018learning,balcan2022structural}, low rank approximation \citep{bartlett2022generalization} and even beyond, providing guarantees like differential privacy and adaptive online learning \citep{balcan2018dispersion,sharma2020learning}.
+See \cite{balcan2020data} for further discussion on this rapidly growing body of research.
+For learning in an adversarial setting, we provide the first demonstration of the effectiveness of data-driven algorithm design in a defense method to optimize over the accuracy-abstention trade-off with strong theoretical guarantees.